Mgr Jean-Claude Boulanger, bishop of Bayeux-Lisieux, granted the imprimatur for a prayer

 Persons who receive favors

-by the intercession of Léonie Martin,
+by the intercession of Léonie Martin, in religion Sister Françoise-Thérèse, are asked to make them known

 to the Monastery of the Visitation: